johnshearing/PrivateKeyVault/README.md

 Full disk encryption keeps your private keys and personal information safe in case the device is stolen.

-Easily clone the SD card with all the encryption intact using only the Private Key Vault.
+Easily clone the SD card with all the encryption intact using only the Private Key Vault to do the cloning.
+So there is never a need to put your SD card into any other device.

 Use it to:
 * Securely move assets on the Ethereum blockchain without exposing your private keys to any other device.